Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/continuous-deployment-in-rust.md

 ```

 We also need to add some dependencies, namely `zip` for generating zip archives,
-`structopt` for parsing command-line arguments, and `anyhow` to give us more
+`structopt` for parsing command-line arguments, `once_cell` for lazily computed
-usable error messages.
+constants, and `anyhow` to give us more usable error messages.
+While we're at
+it, let's also throw in `log` and `env_logger` so we can see what is happening.

 ```console
 $ cd xtask